 - Chaperones needed: 1 per 10 students

-- A pre-visit packet containing a KWL chart, introductory materials and activities will be forwarded to you to prepare students for the program
+- A pre-visit packet containing a KWL chart, introductory materials and activities are available by request

 - All School Programs are available to homeschooling families and special needs groups

 The Hyde’s School Programs align with New York State Common Core Learning Standards for English Language Arts and Literacy.
 The tours and lessons are designed to foster creative and critical thinking while helping students develop speaking and listening skills in an environment conducive to conversation and debate.

 A museum educator brings The Hydeto you via power point presentation, reproductions, and a hands-on activity.
 This one hour interactive session will engage students with an introduction to the museum and theme of your choice, and can serve as preparation for a visit or as a stand alone program.
 The cost is $2 per student.

 PreK-12 • Weekdays between 2:30 - 5 pm

 A museum educator provides art activities both on and off site to after school programs.